a8m/documentdb/README.md

 ####documentdb-go

 This is a <i>WIP</i> project.
-I'm kind of doing it on my spare time. if you want to contribute, feel free to take some task [here](https://github.com/a8m/documentdb-go/issues/1)
+I'm doing it on my spare time and hope to stabilize it soon. if you want to contribute, feel free to take some task [here](https://github.com/a8m/documentdb-go/issues/1)

 MIT license.